mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 In the previous sections we have introduced Fabric Private Chaincode and explained how it works from the end-user perspective.
 This section describes the FPC Architecture (internal view).
 The first realization of FPC is called *FPC Lite*.
-The framework enables a class of applications which do not require release of sensitive data conditioned on private ledger state.
+This realization enables a class of applications which require (chaincode-)private ledger state and private transaction requests and responses but do not require release of sensitive data conditioned on private ledger state.
 This class includes smart contracts which operate on sensitive medical data, or enforce confidential supply chain agreements.
+The former is illustrated in more details below.
+More detailed information on the constraints and related programming model restrictions plus a corresponding security analysis can be found in a [separate document](https://docs.google.com/document/d/1jbiOY6Eq7OLpM_s3nb-4X4AJXROgfRHOrNLQDLxVnsc/).

-The [Rollback Protection Extension](#rollback-protection-extension) to FPC Lite can enable support of an even larger class of applications.
+The [Rollback Protection Extension](#rollback-protection-extension) to FPC Lite can enable support of an even larger class of applications such as private sealed-bid auctions or secure voting which do have intrinsic requirements of release of sensitive data conditioned on private state, e.g., a sealed bid auction outcome should be private until the auction closure is commited on the ledger.

 ### Use case: Privacy-enhanced Federated Learning on FPC Lite